oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

 ...
 ```

-> Did you know you could run dotnet on macOS?
+> Did you know you could run .NET on macOS?
 What a world!
-Simply run: `brew cask install dotnet-sdk`
+Simply run: `brew cask install dotnet-sdk`.

 You can browse over to: `https://localhost:5001` to see this basic app in action.

 > **NOTE:** You may want to use an incognito or private window to authenticate in a separate context.
-Also, you'll see an certifcate warning from the browser as it's likely you don't have an TLS cert installed for `localhost`.
+Also, you'll see a certificate warning from the browser as it's likely you don't have a TLS cert installed for `localhost`.
 You can bypass this warning to view the app.

 {% img blog/introducing-okta-cli/dotnet-welcome.png alt:"okta email" width:"800" %}{: .center-image }